FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 7. **Feedback Process:** Collect input from implementers and stakeholders post-publication to identify opportunities for clarifications, bug fixes, or new feature proposals.
 This feedback may lead to the initiation of new Work Items and improvements in future versions of the specification.

 ### 5.1.1\.
 Scope Definition
-The **S5cope Definition** phase establishes the strategic foundation for the upcoming FOCUS release.
+The **Scope Definition** phase establishes the strategic foundation for the upcoming FOCUS release.
 During this phase, participants identify and refine the high-level goals that the release should address, ensuring that all proposed work items are aligned with project priorities and are sufficiently defined to support downstream development.

 The primary output of this phase is the **release scope**—a concise list of high-level requirements (often referred to as marketing-level requirements) that describe the desired capabilities or improvements for the release.
 These requirements should be clearly stated and actionable, but not overly detailed.